origin-1/gulp-eslint-new/README.md

 Overwrite files with the fixed content provided by ESLint.
 This should be used in conjunction with the option `fix` in [`gulpESLintNew(options)`](#gulpeslintnewoptions).
-Files without a fixed content will be ignored.
+Files without a fix and files that were not processed by ESLint will be left untouched.

 ```javascript
 gulp.src(['**/*.js', '!node_modules/**'])